 What is the Rule of 72?

 Put simply, the Rule of 72 is a formula that gives you an idea of how long it’ll take for an investment to double in value.
 It’s based on a fixed annual rate of return, or the amount of interest you earn on an investment in one year.

-The Rule of 72 formula applies to interest rates that compound annually and is considered to work best for interest rates in the range of 6% to 10%.
+The Rule of 72 formula applies to interest rates, or rates of return on investments that compound annually and is considered to work best for rates in the range of 6% to 10%.
 It’s meant to be done mentally as a quick gauge for when an investment will double in value, but you can always use a calculator to further simplify the math.
 We’ve included one below.

 Rule of 72 formula: How do you calculate the Rule of 72?